atlosdotorg/atlos/platform/README.md

 3. **JavaScript libraries:** We use the latest stable versions of all JavaScript libraries.
 You can update these by running `npm upgrade` inside `/platform/assets` and `/landing`.
 You can see which dependencies have newer versions available by running `npm outdated`.
 4. **Python libraries:** We use the latest stable versions of all Python libraries.
 You can update these by running `poetry update` inside `platform/utils`.
 Some dependencies may require additional changes to the codebase; e.g., if a dependency changes its API, you may need to update your code to match.
 You can run `poetry show --outdated` to see which dependencies have newer versions available.

+## Self Hosting

+Atlos is open source, and you are welcome to self-host it on your own infrastructure.
+Self-hosting is a great option for larger organizations that have dedicated, experienced technical teams that can help maintain the infrastructure.
+While we work hard to keep Atlos simple, self-hosting the platform does require significant technical expertise.
+We generally only recommend self-hosting Atlos for organizations with:

+* A dedicated technical team who can manage the infrastructure
+* Special data security or governance requirements that prevent the use of our hosted platform

+While anyone is welcome to self-host, we recommend _against_ self-hosting for most organizations.
+(We also discourage self-hosting for organizations that do so principally to save on the costs of using our hosted version; purchasing or renting your own servers to run Atlos robustly is almost certainly going to be more expensive than our hosted version.)
+Our hosted version is designed to be secure, reliable, and easy to use, and we recommend that most organizations use it.

+For organizations that do self-host, we encourage you to follow roughly the same deployment steps that we use for our hosted version, though you will have to adapt those steps to your own infrastructure.
+(See the [Deployment](#deployment) section above for more information.)

+At a high level, here are the infrastructure components you'll need:

+* A PostgreSQL database
+* Some way to run a containerized web application on the internet (e.g., Azure Container Apps, Fly.io, Heroku, etc.)
+* S3-compatible object storage for media (e.g., Amazon AWS)

+While we cannot provide official support for self-hosting — after all, we do not know your infrastructure! — we are happy to answer questions and provide guidance on our Discord server to the extent that we are able.
+We are also able to provide priority support channels to organizations that contribute financially to the project.

+If you have any questions about self-hosting, please feel free to reach out to us on Discord or via email (contact@atlos.org).

 ## Contributing

 We welcome contributions to Atlos!
 If you're interested in contributing, please feel free to reach out to us via our Discord server.
 We're happy to help you get started.